 When you lose your loved ones, the void will always be there.
 They are never replaceable.
-Grief is like a flu, your life have to let it take its course in your life.
+Grief is like a flu, you have to let it take its course in your life.

 I have heard people say time heals, is this true?

 I don’t think so.
-It time healed the wounds then we would not be talking about unresolved grief that has paralyzed a lot of people in the world today.
+If time healed the wounds then we would not be talking about unresolved grief that has paralyzed a lot of people in the world today.